erikrikarddaniel/oldenburg_workshop_201905/doc/qiime2biom2tsv.md

-# Instructions for how to export biom files QIIME2's artefacts and convert to tab separated (tsv) files
+# Export biom files QIIME2's artefacts and convert to tab separated (tsv) files

+## Export a biom file from a QIIME2 artefact

+TODO

 ## Install `biom-format` with Conda